 APPLY.
 ADVANCE.
 AWARD.
 ACHIEVE.ARIZONA INNOVATION CHALLENGE STAGES

+Once all applications have been reviewed, applicants can review the judges’ feedback on the Arizona Innovation Network.
 Applications that did not meet eligibility criteria, or may not have been deemed competitive enough to successfully continue, will be notified.

 FULFILLMENT AND COMMERCIALIZATION

 The Arizona Innovation Challenge culminates in AIC awardees using their funding to commercialize or scale their solution through the Venture Ready accelerator over a 12-month performance period.
 Generally, AIC awardees must use their grant funds to advance commercialization objectives.
 In this pursuit, awardees may use grant funds for activities such as standing up strategic initiatives, hiring key employees, expanding sales and marketing efforts, or refining a company’s financial model.
 Awardees may not use grant funds for certain administrative and overhead expenses, nor may they use them to compensate existing employees and executives.

 At the beginning of the fulfillment and commercialization phase, each company will enter into a legal agreement with the ACA, obligating the awardee to various terms of compliance and outlining the criteria for accessing the funds allocated to AIC awardees throughout the performance period.
 The performance period will be defined by the following funding phases:

 - Matriculation: An initial tranche of funding will be disbursed upon the execution of the awardee legal agreement and the completion of other necessary administration.